Talking About Men in Their Middle Years and Suicide

 Recent data indicates around 80 percent of suicides in the United States are completed by men, and men between the ages of 50-59 have had a near 50 percent increase in suicides in recent years.
 Unemployment, relationship difficulties, social isolation, loss of a loved one and other life transitions are just a few of the factors that increase suicide risk among middle-aged men.
 Compounding the risk is the fact that this population has historically been reluctant to seek help.

 On Wednesday, Sept.
 2 — during the beginning of Suicide Prevention Month — the National Action Alliance for Suicide Prevention hosted a panel of leading suicide experts, influencers and men with personal experience with suicide.
 They discussed suicide among men in their middle years and how to better connect this population with critical sources of support.
-Check out the full audio of the conference call and other information and resources related to the discussion are available on this page.
+Check out the full audio of the conference call and the discussion transcript.

 Dwight Hollier, L.P.C.

 Retired professional football player;

 Dwight Hollier is a Licensed Professional Counselor with extensive experience working with adolescents, families, and adults.
 He is also a former professional football player, having played nine seasons as a linebacker with the Miami Dolphins and the Indianapolis Colts before retiring after the 2000 season due to injury.
 In 2013 Dwight returned to the National Football League in a different capacity; he is now vice president of Wellness and Clinical Services in the league’s Player Engagement division, overseeing its Total Wellness initiative and its “Life” platform for current players.
 His mission is assisting current and former NFL players in achieving optimal wellness.

 Co-founder and CEO, Carson J. Spencer Foundation, ManTherapy.org;

 Survivor Division Chair, American Association of Suicidology